neurologic/Comparative-Animal-Behavior/levels-of-analysis/genetic.md

 MEPWPLLLLFSLCSAGLVLGSEHETRLVAKLFKDYSSVVRPVEDHRQVVEVTVGLQLIQLINVDEVNQIVTTNVRLKQGDMVDLPRPSCVTLGVPLFSHLQNEQWVDYNLKWNPDDYGGVKKIHIPSEKIWRPDLVLYNNADGDFAIVKFTKVLLQYTGHITWTPPAIFKSYCEIIVTHFPFDEQNCSMKLGTWTYDGSVVAINPESDQPDLSNFMESGEWVIKESRGWKHSVTYSCCPDTPYLDITYHFVMQRLPLYFIVNVIIPCLLFSFLTGLVFYLPTDSGEKMTLSISVLLSLTVFLLVIVELIPSTSSAVPLIGKYMLFTMVFVIASIIITVIVINTHHRSPSTHVMPNWVRKVFIDTIPNIMFFSTMKRPSREKQDKKIFTEDIDISDISGKPGPPPMGFHSPLIKHPEVKSAIEGIKYIAETMKSDQESNNAAAEWKYVAMVMDHILLGVFMLVCIIGTLAVFAGRLIELNQQG
 :::

-***Q: Genes are comprised of DNA molecules.
-How many DNA comprise the gene for the acetylcholine receptor alpha-1 subunit***
+Genes are comprised of DNA molecules.

+***Q: How many DNA comprise the gene for the acetylcholine receptor alpha-1 subunit***

 ***Q: How many unique DNA molecule types are used for gene sequences?
 What are the single-letter codes for each?***

-***Q: mNA is comprised of RNA molecules.
-How many RNA molecules comprise the mRNA for the acetylcholine receptor alpha-1 subunit?***
+mNA is comprised of RNA molecules.

+***Q: How many RNA molecules comprise the mRNA for the acetylcholine receptor alpha-1 subunit?***

-***Q: mRNA is constructed by RNA polymerase based on the DNA sequence.
-How does the mRNA sequence relate to the DNA sequence?***
+mRNA is constructed (transcribed) by RNA polymerase based on the DNA sequence.
 Transcription also involves *polyadenylation* (pA) at the end of an mRNA (poly = lots; adenylation = adding adenosine/A nucleotides).

+***Q: How does the mRNA sequence relate to the DNA sequence?***

-***Q: Protein is comprised of AA molecules.
-How many AA comprise the protein for the acetylcholine receptor alpha-1 subunit?***
+Protein is comprised of AA molecules.

+***Q: How many AA comprise the protein for the acetylcholine receptor alpha-1 subunit?***

-***Q: Ribosomes in the cell cytoplasm read out mRNA and translate it into the string of amino acid chains that make up the synthesized protein.
-Therefore, genes "code for" protein structure.
-How many DNA molecules are used to determine each AA molecule?***
+Ribosomes in the cell cytoplasm read out mRNA and, based on mRNA sequence, construct a string of amino acid chains that make up the synthesized protein.
+Therefore, genes ultimately "code for" protein structure.

+***Q: How many DNA molecules are used to determine each AA molecule?***

 ***Q: What is the genetic "code" for Methionine?***